-- 1. Go back to your desktop browser and your Trailhead Playground. - 2.
-If you're still in the App Builder, click Back to return to Setup. - 3.
-From the App Launcher (:::), open the Lightning app you assigned your page to. - 4.
+- 1. If you're still in the App Builder, click Back to return to Setup. - 2.
+From the App Launcher ( ), find and select Sales. - 3.
 Click Top Accounts and Opportunities from the app navigation bar.
 Here's your Lightning page!
 The lightning bolt icon appears here too, and the three actions that you added are in the highlights panel.